Sponsor your Spouse or Common Law Partner

-Sponsor spouse or common-law partner to Canada!
+Sponsor your husband, wife or a common-law partner to Canada!

 To be eligible to sponsor your husband, wife, common law or a conjugal partner, you must meet the following criteria: